The evolution of a damaging tornado that struck Edgewater, Md., near Annapolis, Thursday evening

 Edgewater resident Robin Ward told WTOP News that the wind was “ferocious.”

-The Weather Service is surveying the damage around Edgewater Friday morning and will rate the tornado on the 0 to 5 Enhanced Fujita Scale.
+The Weather Service is surveying the damage around Edgewater on Friday morning and will rate the tornado on the 0 to 5 Enhanced Fujita scale.

 The tornado evolution